depnoland/depno.land/README.md

 when deep caching finishes, we will inject code's dependencies url to our mirror url.\
 so if you import our cached module, deno will use one web server(our mirror)

-### automated documentation

-yeah we know, "doc.deno.land" is not good\
-maybe we can make better automated-docs site

 ## license